COM6012/ScalableML/README.md

 # COM6012 Scalable Machine Learning - University of Sheffield

-## Spring 2024
+## Spring 2025

 **by [Shuo Zhou](https://shuo-zhou.github.io/) and [Robert Loftin](https://www.robert-loftin.net/), with [Tahsin Khan](https://www.sheffield.ac.uk/dcs/people/academic/tahsinur-khan) and [Xianyuan Liu](https://xianyuanliu.github.io/)**

 In [this module](http://www.dcs.shef.ac.uk/intranet/teaching/public/modules/msc/com6012.html), we will learn how to do machine learning at large scale using [Apache Spark](https://spark.apache.org/).
 We will use the [High Performance Computing (HPC) cluster systems](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html) of our university.
 If you are NOT on the University's network, you **must** use [VPN (Virtual Private Network)](https://www.sheffield.ac.uk/it-services/vpn) to connect to the HPC.

-This edition uses [**PySpark 3.5.0**](https://spark.apache.org/docs/3.5.0/api/python/index.html), the [latest stable release of Spark](https://spark.apache.org/releases/spark-release-3-5-0.html) (Sep 13, 2023), and has 10 sessions below.
-You can refer to the [overview slides](https://github.com/COM6012/ScalableML/blob/master/Slides/Overview-COM6012-2024.pdf) for more information, e.g. timetable and assessment information.
+This edition uses [**PySpark 3.5.4**](https://spark.apache.org/docs/3.5.4/api/python/index.html), the [latest stable release of Spark](https://spark.apache.org/releases/spark-release-3-5-4.html) (Dec 20, 2024), and has 10 sessions below.
+You can refer to the [overview slides](https://github.com/COM6012/ScalableML/blob/master/Slides/Overview-COM6012-2025.pdf) for more information, e.g. timetable and assessment information.

 * Session 1: Introduction to Spark and HPC (Shuo Zhou)
 * Session 2: RDD, DataFrame, ML pipeline, & parallelization (Shuo Zhou)
 * Session 3: Scalable logistic regression (Shuo Zhou)
-* Session 4: Scalable generalized linear models (Robert Loftin)
+* Session 4: Scalable generalized linear models (Shuo Zhou)
 * Session 5: Scalable decision trees and ensemble models (Tahsin Khan)
 * Session 6: Scalable neural networks (Tahsin Khan)
-* Session 7: Scalable matrix factorisation for collaborative filtering in recommender systems (Robert Loftin)
+* Session 7: Scalable matrix factorisation for collaborative filtering in recommender systems (Tahsin Khan)
-* Session 8: Scalable k-means clustering and Spark configuration (Robert Loftin)
+* Session 8: Scalable k-means clustering and Spark configuration (Haiping Lu)
-* Session 9: Scalable PCA for dimensionality reduction and Spark data types (Robert Loftin)
+* Session 9: Scalable PCA for dimensionality reduction and Spark data types (Xianyuan Liu)
 * Session 10: Apache Spark in the Cloud (Xianyuan Liu)

 You can also download the [Spring 2023 version](https://github.com/COM6012/ScalableML/tree/2023-legacy) for preview or reference.